ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 ## Random Encounters

-The Vorpal Vale is a common path of travel in part due to it not being as long, laborous, and dangerous (relatively) as travelling through the adjacent mountains.
+The Vorpal Vale is a common path of travel in part due to it not being as long, laborious, and dangerous (relatively) as travelling through the adjacent mountains.
-There is
+You'll often meet other travelers on the road.

 ### The Curse of the Vorpal Vale